 Jennifer graduated from Chapman University in 2012 with a B.A. in English Literature and minors in vocal music and dance.
 Jennifer has been involved with the performing arts from a very young age.
 She started dancing at 3 years old, and her vocal career started at the age of 6 when she joined the Pacific Chorale Girls' Chorus (which she auditioned for after her parents explained to a tearful Jennifer that she could not join the All American Boys' Chorus like her brothers before her).
 Around the same time, Jennifer discovered her love of musical theater while participating in summer theater camps.
 Musical theater combines Jennifer's passion of acting, singing, and dancing, and thus will always hold a special place in her heart.
 Favorite musicals Jennifer has performed in include Oklahoma!, Man of La Mancha, Grease, Fiddler on the Roof, The Pajama Game, Beauty and the Beast, and Young Frankenstein.
-On the screen, Jennifer works closely with Gargoyle Media Productions, and has appeared in many of their short films, including the award-winning "Nine Lives."
+On the screen, Jennifer works closely with Gargoyle Media production company, and has appeared in many of their short films, including the award-winning "Nine Lives."
+She also plays Nessarose in Gargoyle Media produced web series "Green Girl Diaries," based on the Musical Wicked.
 Jennifer has been a member of two dance companies.
 She studied Bollywood fusion and various international dance styles with Layla and the Lotus Dancers, and focused on ballet, jazz, contemporary, hip hop, and tap during her time with Images Dance Company, of which she was a founding member.
 She has also used her dance chops both performing in and choreographing music videos for local L.A. artists.
-On the weekends, Jennifer can often be found onstage at Teatro Martini, an OC based dinner theater of which she is an original cast member.
+Jennifer was also an original cast member at Orange County dinner theater Teatro Martini where she performed for five years.

 If anything matches her passion for the performing arts, it is being able to share that passion with her students.
-Jennifer has been teaching for over a decade-everything from ballet to hip hop to voice to musical theater.
+Jennifer has been teaching for 14 years-everything from ballet to hip hop to voice to musical theater.
+Jennifer began teaching for Take the Stage in 2015 and is now the Artistic Director.
 Arts education is incredibly important, and Jennifer can attest to the huge role performing arts has played in her development, confidence, and happiness.
 She is thrilled to be able to share that passion and joy with her students!

 Debbie grew up in the beautiful but rainy Pacific North West.
 Portland, Oregon was her home town; this is where she first fell in love with theater and started performing at a young age.
 She was shy around people, but yet she knew in her heart this was what she wanted to do.
 It was her passion...when she stepped on the stage it was like a whole new world of magic, and it became a way for her to open up and express herself.
 She studied theater and acting in high school and continued her studies of performing arts, musical theater, dance, movement, and creative writing throughout college.
 While working on her degree she continued to act and she has involved her whole life with the stage- community theater, dinner theater, and children's theater groups, as well as teaching through the Evergreen School District and now OC community centers and LB school districts.